DevXAbhay/LeafLens-Smart-Recommendation-System-for-Health-Care-Support/README.md

 # Conclusion:

-Saving the model and its weights ensures efficient reuse for inference or further training.
-Integrating it into a user-friendly interface with image uploads makes LeafLens valuable for biodiversity research and education.
+Saving the model and its weights ensures efficient reuse for future inference or training.
+By integrating it into a **user-friendly interface** with image uploads, **LeafLens** becomes a powerful tool for **healthcare, herbal research, and biodiversity studies**, aiding in the exploration of medicinal plant properties. 🌿💡